 You will receive an automated call the night before your appointment confirming that you have a scheduled appointment at the Health Center.
 You have the ability to cancel or confirm your appointment, and a staff member will call you in the morning the following day to reschedule your appointment if needed.

-Urgent Care Appointments
+Urgent Care Appointments for Established Patients

-If you are sick and would like to either make an appointment to be seen or speak with a nurse, please call our main number 617-783-0500 and choose the extension to speak to the nurse of your primary care provider.
+If you are an established patient and you are sick and would like to either make an appointment to be seen or speak with a nurse, please call our main number 617-783-0500 and choose the extension to speak to the nurse of your primary care provider.
 If you do not reach a live nurse, it is very important to leave a message with the patient’s full name, date of birth, the best phone number where you can be reached, and the reason for your call.
 The nurse will to get back to your call in the order that it was received and based on the medical urgency of your complaint.